 Irrespective of that, adult mosquitoes can in fact be treated using products that exterminate them and also repel more of them from trespassing your property.

-Treating Larvae In Water
+A Pest Control Companies Way of Treating Larvae In Water

 In the ideal world, all the mosquito larvae will be exterminated prior to the adult stage since then they cannot reproduce, nor can they bite.